 Paul Caton took up his first digital humanities post - as Electronic Publications Editor at the Women Writers Project - whilst completing his Ph.D in English Literature at Brown University.
 He also worked as a project analyst for Brown's Scholarly Technology Group.

 Arianna is an Analyst at KDL and has broad experience in digital humanities research and teaching, research management, and digital research infrastructures.
 She holds a PhD in Manuscript and Book Studies (digital palaeography, University of Siena), an MA in Applied Computing in the Humanities (King’s College London) and a BA Hons in Communication sciences (computational linguistics, University of Siena).

-Lead UX/UI Developer, Ginestra is also a co-organiser of London Web Standards, a non-profit organisation that provides monthly events for web enthusiasts and the annual conference State of the Browser.
+Lead UI/UX Designer, Ginestra is also a co-organiser of London Web Standards, a non-profit organisation that provides monthly events for web enthusiasts and the annual conference State of the Browser.

 Senior Research Software Engineer

 Elliott's research is at the technical end of the department's spectrum.
 His focus is on building sites that bring a new level of interactivity to work with data that is often fuzzy and confusing.

 Neil came to the Department of Digital Humanities as a Research Developer in 2011 to help guide development in the spatial turn that DH research was enjoying at that time.
 He specializes in digital creative practice (in particular using 3D technologies) and in geographic information systems.